static-frame/static-frame/doc/source/articles/freethread.md

 ##  Conclusion

-Row-wise function application is just the beginning: group-by operations, windowed function application, and many other operations on immutable DataFrames are similarly embarrassingly parallelizable and will very likely to show similar benefits.
+Row-wise function application is just the beginning: group-by operations, windowed function application, and many other operations on immutable DataFrames are similarly embarrassingly parallelizable and will likely show similar benefits.

 The work to make CPython faster has had success: Python 3.14 is said to be 20% to 40% faster than Python 3.10.
 Unfortunately, those performance benefits have not been realized for many working with DataFrames, where performance is largely bound within C-extensions (be it NumPy, Arrow, or other libraries).